 Research BriefingFentanyl, a synthetic opioid, was first developed by Dr. Paul Janssen in the 1960s.
 From its inception, it was designed to be fast-acting, highly potent, and more readily synthesized than naturally oc...

 Vident Partners connects attorneys with qualified radiology expert witnesses.
-Complimentary search, 24-hour turnaround, no obligation.
+Complimentary consultation, 24-hour turnaround, no obligation.

 Request an Expert →